 Her exhibitions include Crafting Genre: Kathryn Bigelow (2011), named one of the best art shows of 2011 by the Village Voice, and Tim Burton (2009–2010), the third-highest attended exhibition in MoMA’s history.
 Her other exhibitions for MoMA include ContemporAsian (2012); Tracey Moffatt (2012); Filmmaker in Focus: Philip Kaufman (2012); Lillian Gish (2010); Tim Burton and the Lurid Beauty of Monsters (2009–2010); Batiste Madalena and the Cinema of the 1920s (2008–2009); Collaborations in the Collection: The Coen Brothers (2008); New Acquisitions: Robert Altman (2007); and Pixar: 20 Years of Animation (2005–2006).

-In addition, she has served as the Programming Director for the South Asian International Film Festival; on juries for the Black Maria Film + Video Festival, the Student Academy Awards, the Women and Fashion FilmFest, Camerimage, the International Film Festival on the Art of Cinematography; and as a graduate of Wesleyan University and its well-known film program, a member of the Wesleyan Film Board.
+In addition, she has served as the Programming Director for the South Asian International Film Festival; on juries for the Black Maria Film + Video Festival, the Student Academy Awards, the Women and Fashion FilmFest, Camerimage, the International Film Festival on the Art of Cinematography, the Art of Creativity Awards, and Ilustrarte, the International Biennial of Illustration; and as a graduate of Wesleyan University and its well-known film program, a member of the Wesleyan Film Board.

 Her current exhibition, The World of Tim Burton, is traveling internationally.
 Tour schedule: City Gallery Prague: The Stone Bell in the Czech Republic (March 28–August 3, 2014), the Mori Arts Gallery in Tokyo, Japan (November 1, 2014–January 4, 2015), the Grand Front Osaka: Knowledge Capital Event Lab in Japan (February 27–April 19, 2015), the Max Ernst Museum in Brühl, Germany (August 16, 2015–January 3, 2016), the Museum of Image and Sound in São Paulo, Brazil (February 3–June 5, 2016), the Lafayette Art and Design Center in Shanghai, China (June 26–October 10, 2016), ArtisTree, Taikoo Place in Hong Kong (November 5, 2016–January 23, 2017), Museo Franz Mayer in Mexico City, Mexico (December 6, 2017–April 8, 2018), and C-mine Cultural Center in Genk, Belgium (August 15–November 28, 2018).